NVIDIA/spark-rapids-ml/python/benchmark/databricks/README.md

     The script creates a cpu or gpu cluster, respectively using the cluster specs in [cpu_cluster_spec](./cpu_cluster_spec.sh), [gpu_cluster_spec](./gpu_cluster_spec.sh), [gpu_etl_cluster_spec](./gpu_etl_cluster_spec.sh), depending on the supplied argument.
 In gpu and gpu_etl mode each algorithm benchmark is run 3 times, and similarly in cpu mode, except for kmeans and random forest classifier and regressor which are each run 1 time due to their long running times.  gpu_etl mode also uses the [spark-rapids](https://github.com/NVIDIA/spark-rapids) gpu accelerated plugin.

-    An optional databricks runtime version can be supplied as second argument.
-The default is 13.3 if not specified.
-Runtime 14.3 can not be specified in gpu_etl mode as it is not yet compatible with the spark-rapids plugin.
+    An optional databricks runtime version can be supplied as a second argument, with 13.3 being the default if not specified.
+Runtimes higher than 13.3 are only compatible with cpu and gpu modes (i.e. not gpu_etl) as they are not yet supported by the spark-rapids plugin.

 3. The file `benchmark_log` will have the fit/train/transform running times and accuracy scores.
 A simple convenience script has been provided to extract timing information for each run:
     ```bash